 By looking at historical conversion rates, sales organizations can gain a clearer picture of what their true sales pipeline-to-quota ratio is.

-Also keep in mind that every salesperson has influence on the pipeline.
+Also, keep in mind that every salesperson has an influence on the pipeline.
 Some salespeople need to have more opportunities, some need to be better at closing, and some need to get bigger deals or accounts.
 These all fall under The Big Three.

 Business development should contact a prospect three times before giving up.
 Wrong.
 Prospecting is so different today because of the way people communicate before even picking a phone up.
 You can look at someone on LinkedIn or Facebook and find out their background or something else that you can personalize and reach out.
 According to Trust Pilot, “Your online conversion rate can improve by roughly 8% when you include personalized consumer experiences.”

 Do not stick to only three interactions.
 Stay in touch with your contacts, even if it’s only once a year.
 To keep the door open, reach out, let them know that you are available.
 If they still aren’t engaging after five attempts, reduce the frequency and don’t overwhelm their inbox.
 Persistence has its rewards.
 Again, always ensure that the email is personalized as much as possible.

 You need to hire good salespeople.
 Not true.
 You can have a good salesperson, but they could’ve had poor onboarding or maybe they are in the wrong role.